Journal

 Sample Chart of Accounts - Venmo Clone

-Finally, the fees we collect in each transaction are to be treated as revenue.
-Given these are sources of funds, they are credit normal accounts.
+• Revenue from fees we collect in each transaction are sources of funds, so they are credit normal accounts.

-After mapping our chart of accounts, we should consider the typical events that will affect the ledger.
-For the sake of this example, we will cover three transaction types:
+We should consider the typical events that will affect the ledger.
+For the sake of this example, we will model three core transaction types:

-1. Transfers: user sends money from their balance to another user.
+1. Transfers: User A sends money from their balance to User B.

-2. Deposits: user adds cash into their account balance.
+2. Deposits: User A adds cash into their account balance.
 At the time of transfer, we need to account for the credit card processing fee.
 (Let’s assume, for the sake of this example, that credit card fees are paid by us.)

-3. Withdrawals: user withdraws from their account balance.
+3. Withdrawals: User B withdraws from their account balance.
 We charge a fee when users withdraw from the app, deducted from their balance.
 At the time of transfer, we need to account for our own service fee as revenue.

 Venmo Clone Transfer Map